-Without it, you could end up personally accountable for the compensation costs that occur when people sustain injuries, if you’re the person that causes the accident2.
-The price of compensation costs can be quite large, ranging from thousands to even hundreds of thousands of dollars.
+In short, Green Slip is a car insurance policy that helps provide compensation for people killed or injured in a motor vehicle accident.
+Without it, you could end up personally accountable for covering the compensation costs of an injured person, if you were found to be liable.
+The price of compensation costs could be quite high, ranging from thousands to even hundreds of thousands of dollars.

-If you find yourself seriously injured after being involved in an accident that wasn’t your fault, you may also be able to claim benefits past the 6-month time span4.
+If you find yourself seriously injured after being involved in an accident that wasn’t your fault, you may also be able to claim benefits past the 6-month time span.

-Anyone injured by your vehicle is covered by this policy including the following:
+Anyone injured by your vehicle is generally covered by your policy.
+This usually includes the following:

-Looking for a comprehensive car insurance policy?
-With iSelect you can compare car insurance policies on offer from our range of providers, and you can select a policy of your choice.
-Start comparing online today, or call our friendly team on 13 19 20.
+At iSelect, we can help you compare comprehensive car insurance policies on offer from our range of providers.
+Start comparing online here or call our friendly team on 13 19 20.